Liability in Car Accidents

 Although an accident victims and his or her San Francisco car accident lawyer will need to collect more evidence than just the police report, it is a useful tool in a personal injury claim.Were You in an Accident?

 If you have been involved in a car accident, you will quickly learn that proving liability is one of the most difficult aspects of any case.
-At Willoughby Brod, LLP, a car accident attorney in San Francisco can help.
+At the Brod Law Firm, a car accident attorney in San Francisco can help.
 We know how to conduct investigations and collect evidence that can prove fault and help you claim the full amount of compensation you need.
 If you are hurt, call us today at (800) 427-7020 for your free consultation so we can start reviewing your case.